TheMilkmang/Kinoko-discord-bot/README.txt

 c]bet <bet>				Starts a game and places a bet.
 You can lose up to twice this amount if you roll a 1-2-3 or someone rolls a 4-5-6! c]roll					Makes your roll

+pc]bet <bet>			Bets pretzels.
+You can lose up to twice this amount if you roll a 1-2-3 or someone rolls a 4-5-6! pc]roll 				rolls your pretzel bet

 https://en.wikipedia.org/wiki/Cee-lo

 Everyone takes a turn rolling the dice.
 You have up to 3 rolls to get a valid roll.
-If you don't then your score is 0.
-The only way you can win with a 0 is if someone rolls a 1-2-3 and has to pay double.
-I'll put the score chart below.
-Everybody rolls, if there's a tie then tied players reroll.
-The winner wins everyone's bets up to the amount that they wagered (so if you bet 100 and your opponent bet 500, you only get 100 of thir bet)
+Highest roll wins!
+You can lose up to DOUBLE your bet.

 Valid Rolls: